yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/add-extensions.md

 type: docs
 ---

-YugabyteDB comes bundled with a number of extensions that are tested to work with YSQL.
-For a list of bundled extensions, refer to [PostgreSQL extensions](../../../explore/ysql-language-features/pg-extensions/).
+YugabyteDB is bundled with a number of [PostgreSQL extensions](../../../explore/ysql-language-features/pg-extensions/) that are tested to work with YSQL.

 ## Loading extensions